marioary/anbernic-h700-fw-comparing/README.md

 - Frequent updates
 - All stock os features & options
 - Theming support
+- Full PortMaster support
+- RetroAchivements
 - Wifi support (no profiles)
 - Bluetooth support (only for controllers)
 - HDMI support
 - Has a lot of connection & file sharing options (syncthing, ftp, ssh etc.)
-- Full PortMaster support
-- RetroAchivements
 - Support 2nd card setup
+- Has a lot of pre-installed apps
+- Has a lot of pre-installed themes
 ### Cons:
 - No source code
 - Only English and Chinese